OpendTect/OpendTect/README.md

 [![OpendTect header logo][header-img]](https://dgbes.com/index.php/software#free)
 [![Example][example-img]]()

 OpendTect is a free, open source seismic interpretation system and software development platform.
 The system supports all tools needed for visualizing, analyzing and interpreting 2D, 3D and 4D seismic and Ground Penetrating Radar (GPR) data.
-The software is written in C++ and the same codebase compiles and runs on [Windows, MacOS and Linux](https://dgbes.com/index.php/software/supported-platforms).
+The software is written in C++ and the same codebase compiles and runs on [Windows, macOS and Linux](https://dgbes.com/index.php/software/supported-platforms).
 It also has a mature plugin programming interface that allows third parties to [develop plugins](https://dgbes.com/index.php/services/research-development#develop-your-own-plugins) to add functionality to the system without touching the OpendTect source code.
 A binary installer for OpendTect can be downloaded from the [dGB download page](https://dgbes.com/index.php/download).

 This source code is released under the [GPLv3 or higher](http://www.gnu.org/copyleft/gpl.html) license.
 Commercial and Academic licenses are offered by [dGB Earth Sciences](https://dgbes.com) for [OpendTect Pro](https://dgbes.com/index.php/software#commercial), an extension of OpendTect that adds special functions for professional users and the potential to [rent or purchase commercial plugins](https://prostore.dgbes.com/) offering access to [unique seismic interpretation workflows](https://dgbes.com/index.php/software/plugins).
 The differences in functionality of the open source OpendTect, commercial OpendTect Pro and commercial plugins is compared [here](https://dgbes.com/index.php/software/supported-functionality).